Wednesday, March 26, 2025

 3. The Lalitha Sahasranamam published in Tamil by Shri Ramakrishna Thapovanam, Thiruipparaithurai, Trichy District, Tamilnadu, India with commentary by Shrimath Swami Sithbavandar

-The Divine Mother is in the form of Knowledge or as Sarasvati Devi.
+The Divine Mother is the Mother of Shiva’s attendants or Ganas.

 References: